ain2108/vm_inspector/README.md

 vm_inspector

-A utility that exposes virtual address space range of a give process pid.
+A utility that exposes virtual address space a given process pid.